 Leasing is like renting a car long-term.
 You don’t actually own it.

-There’s no real issue with not being the registered legal owner of the vehicle - it has almost no day-to-day implications.
+There’s no real issue with not being the registered keeper of the vehicle - it has almost no day-to-day implications.

 We’re going to explain what all this ‘registered keeper’ and ‘legal owner’ actually mean.

 We will also analyse the pros and cons of not being the registered keeper of a lease car.

 What is the registered keeper of a car?

 The legal owner is whoever paid for the car and has proof of purchase (the logbook).
 There is this distinction between the registered keeper and the owner so that you could technically buy someone a car but not be the one who deals with all the day-to-day admin and communications from official bodies.

-What are the implications of not being the legal owner?
+What are the implications of not being the registered keeper or owner?

-Not being the registered owner of a car sounds intuitively like a negative thing.
+Not being the registered keeper of a car sounds intuitively like a negative thing.
 It all depends on your car driving preferences and whether you're a glass half full or half empty type of person!

 - No worrying about road tax: Only the registered keeper has to pay road tax on a lease car.
 This price is usually factored into your lease amount, so you will pay it, but you don't need to worry about the admin side of things.